cert-manager/cert-manager/docs/tasks/issuers/setup-acme/http01/index.rst

 podTemplate
 -----------

-You may wish to change the solver's pod metadata, such as labels and annotations.
-This can be done by editing the ``podTemplate`` attribute.
-Note that the ``name``, ``generateName``, and all fields under ``spec`` cannot be changed.
+You may wish to change or add to the labels and annotations of solver pods.
+These can be configured under the `metadata` field under `podTemplate`.
+No other metadata fields can be edited.
+Below shows how an issuer that is configured to add some labels and annotations to solver pods.

 .. code-block:: yaml

+       apiVersion: certmanager.k8s.io/v1alpha1
+       kind: Issuer
+       metadata:
+         name: ...
+       spec:
+         acme:
+           server: ...
+           privateKeySecretRef:
+             name: ...
+           solvers:
            - http01:
+               ingress:
                  podTemplate:
-             namespace: default
+                   metadata:
                      labels:
-               environment: production
-               foo: bar
+                       foo: "bar"

-Unless changed, the pod's metadata will remain the default for each unedited field when a podTemplate is specified.
+                       env: "prod"
+                     annotations:
+                       my: "annotation"

+The added labels and annotations will merge on top of the cert-manager defaults, overriding entries with the same key.